 - Top 10 Best Business Accounting and Taxation (BAT) Courses in India

 Q-1.
 Which is the Best Course for Accounting and taxation?

 Ans.
-Tax accounting is a field which is growing rapidly.
+Tax accounting is a field that is growing rapidly.
 It sure offers a lot of opportunities.

 Ans.
 It indeed is.
 But it is also really interesting which helps in leveling down the stress.